Skip to content

 Compliance and Evidence

-To demonstrate compliance with this baseline during audits:
+To demonstrate compliance with this baseline during audits, collect and retain the following evidence artefacts:

 Onboarding Hardening Checklist